Jewelry Chest Hand Painted Weathered Gray

 Both side doors were then removed for easier access to paint and the mirror was taped over for protection.
 The entire piece was sanded and cleaned, and the felt interior was vacuumed before starting (and again after).
 Here is my entire process for How to Prep Painted Furniture.

 To get started, I then laid the jewelry chest down to allow full access to the bun feet.

 The dark charcoal was then covered with a gray tinted glaze, more so in the corners and crevices.
 In between coats I lightly sanded with my fine grit flexible sandpaper for a super smooth finish.
 Then the entire jewelry chest was brushed with a light gray paint.

 Switching back and forth between a damp scrubby sponge, and my flexible sandpaper, I then wet sanded the entire piece, paying extra attention to the raised details.
-The entire piece was then sealed first with clear matte sealer followed by Smoke tinted glaze.
-A little Jett protective wood stain was also added, using small artist brushes, particularly in the crevices for that worn weathered gustavian painted finish.
+The entire piece was then sealed first with a clear sealer followed by a gray tinted glaze.
+A little black stain was also added, using small artist brushes, particularly in the crevices for that worn weathered gustavian painted finish.

 The Hardware – Painted Ornate Hardware

 The original hardware on the jewelry chest was a gold tinted cream, which was appropriate for the original finish but was lacking with the new weathered gray painted finish.

 Along with contacting my customer to see what she wanted to do, I also posted to Facebook for opinions.
 Many agreed that the hardware needed to be darkened up.

 Repairs – Replacing the Broken Hinge

 Remember that broken hinge?
 The new hinge is attached and the doors are put back onto the jewelry chest.

 The Result – Weathered Gray Hand Painted Gustavian Style Jewelry Chest